UladzislauM/BookStore_Marshalau/README.md

 # BookStore_Marshalau
 ## A big project in belhard (bookstore).

-* With this assignment, I am learning programming at the PRO level.*
+* With this assignment, I am learning programming at the PRO level.

+###### A set of tasks implemented here (in branches):
-1. Task - the DAO pattern;
+1. Module 1 - the DAO pattern;
+2. Module 2 - structure of web service;

+* PS - supplemented.